gabrielcoder247/2RERO/readme.md

 Perform the following q=2 queries:
 1. 2RERO contains n=3 cities connected by m=3 bidirectional roads.
 The price of building a library is and the price for repairing a road is .

+The cheapest way to make libraries accessible to all is to:

+Build a library in city  at a cost of .
+Build the road between cities  and  at a cost of .
+Build the road between cities  and  at a cost of .
+This gives a total cost of .
+Note that the road between cities  and  does not need to be built because each is connected to city .

+In this scenario it is optimal to build a library in each city because the cost to build a library is less than the cost to build a road. image

+There are  cities, so the total cost is 6 x 2 = 12